govuk-one-login/mobile-id-check-async/backend-api/README.md

 The `/.well-known/jwks.json` endpoint serves the JSON Web Keys Set object.
 This object contains information about the ID Check encryption key.
 This is used by STS for encrypting the service token sent to the `GET /async/activeSession` endpoint in the Authorization header.
 The encryption algorithm is `RSA-OAEP-256`, see [STS technical design](https://govukverify.atlassian.net/wiki/spaces/DCMAW/pages/3844964353/Strategic+App+App+calls+a+protected+service) for the public key requirements.

-The encryption key is created in AWS KMS.
+The encryption and signing keys are created in AWS KMS.
 The infrastructure code lives in `./infra/kms/keys.yaml`.

 The JSON Web Keys Set object is stored in AWS S3.
 The `/.well-known/jwks.json` endpoint retrieves the object from S3 via an AWS service integration.
 Note, this integration can occasionally return a 5XX error due to the distributed nature of AWS and consumers should be advised to retry in this scenario.